autonity/docs.autonity.org/reference/api/aut/index.md

 | `selfDelegation` | `bool` | Boolean value indicating if the unbonding is for [self-bonded](/glossary/#self-bonded) stake |

 The [unbonding period](/glossary/#unbonding-period) begins in the next block.
 The `UnbondingRequest` is tracked in memory.
 At the end of the epoch in which the unbond request was processed:

-  - the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated) and *not* [self-bonded](/glossary/#self-bonded) stake
+  - the designated amount of Liquid Newton amount is unlocked and burned if the stake being unbonded is [delegated](/glossary/#delegated) and *not* [self-bonded](/glossary/#self-bonded) stake
-  - calculation of the amount of stake to deduct from the unbonding pool, as well as the delegator's share of the unbonding pool
+  - the amount of stake to deduct from the unbonding pool, as well as the delegator's share of the unbonding pool, is calculated
   - the amount of Newton bonded to the validator is reduced by the unbonding amount

 Then, at the end of the epoch in which the unbonding period expires Newton redemption occurs and the Newton that is due is minted to the staker's Newton account.